Cox-Automotive/alks-cli/README.md

 # Output Formats

-ALKS CLI will output in a variety of formats:
+ALKS CLI will output in a variety of formats, it uses the developer default (set with `alks developer configure`) and can be overridden by passing a value via `-o`.

 * `env`: Outputs Bash/Windows environment variable string.
 You can wrap this call in an eval:  `eval $(alks sessions open -d)`
 * `json`: Outputs a JSON object